coyotesong/maven-dependency-plugin/examples/dot/with-velocity/README.md

 # DOT generated files

-The lsegacy format was unusable - the equivalent images were often around 32k by 600 pixels and could not be opened at all by some common viewers.
+The legacy format was unusable - the equivalent images were often around 32k by 600 pixels and could not be opened at all by some common viewers.